nix-community/nixos-anywhere/README.md

 ## How to use nixos-anywhere

 Here’s  a quick summary of how to use **nixos-anywhere**.
-You can find more information in the [product documentation](http://./docs).
+You can find more information in the [product documentation](./docs).

 The tool doesn't need to be installed, since it can be run directly from this repository.

 First create a repo that includes the disk configuration and a [flake](https://nixos.wiki/wiki/Flakes) to configure your options.
+This example assumes that flakes have been enabled on your source machine.

 Here’s an example of a simple disk configuration: